 It has some limitations too, like noise, if there’s too much ambient sound it tries to decode that as well and your original coded message is ignored.
 So it’s best to use this app in a quiet room with minimal noise.

 People have been using coded messages since the dawn of civilization communicate.
 Native Americans used to send smoke signals that only the people of their tribe understood.
-Morse has so many ways to transmit and one of the most intuitive one’s is using light.
-The flashlight can be used to generate signals in morse to have secret conversations with your neighbor or if you’re ever trapped in a place where there is a poor reception.
+Morse has so many ways to transmit and one of the most intuitive ones is using light.
+The flashlight can be used to generate signals in morse to have secret conversations with your neighbor or if you’re ever trapped in a place where there is poor reception.

 MorseLight uses your mobile phone’s flash and converts the text to morse code.
 It can be decoded by anyone in the line of sight.
 You just enter your message in the text box and press the signal button.
-The signal flashes in short bursts of light and send your message to your savior.
+The signal flashes in short bursts of light and sends your message to your savior.

 This app only sends visual morse code using flash but can not decode an incoming flash signal using the camera, instead you have to manually input the signal in the app which converts it back to English.
-The next app, however, does that for you using the camera.

 Best Morse Code Apps for Android

 Morse code is an ancient protocol is still used today, even though it is slower than most of the channels.
-It can be transmitted through flashlight, sounds or can be communicated through blinking during a hostage interview.
+It can be transmitted through flashlight, sounds or can be communicated by blinking during a hostage interview.
 The possibilities are endless.
 The apps we listed in this article cover most of the requirements of a person.
 If you just wish to learn morse code Morsee is the right choice.
 You can play and have fun while learning morse code, morse code quiz is the choice.
 If you want to send and receive morse code and talk in secret.
 M3 translator is great.